-As these days the making process can be copied by anyone, aim for the following three brands: Pauly, Seguso (since 1397) and Barovier & Toso (since 1295).
-Their Venetian glass is not only made in Italy but even at the same historical workshops in the city of Murano, Venice
+These days, the making process can be copied by anyone, aiming for the following three brands: Pauly, Seguso (since 1397) and Barovier & Toso (since 1295).
+Their Venetian glass is not only made in Italy but even at the same historical workshops in the city of Murano, Venice.

 Glassmaking skills apply to the making of the eyewear too.
-Luxottica, located in Veneto is making eyeglasses and sunglasses for the majority of the world’s luxury brands like Ray Band, Chanel, Valentino, Versace, Tiffany & Co and etc. Made in Italy does play well with the luxury brand image, no doubt.
+Luxottica, located in Veneto makes eyeglasses and sunglasses for most of the world’s luxury brands like Ray Band, Chanel, Valentino, Versace, Tiffany & Co and etc. Made in Italy does play well with the luxury brand image, no doubt.

 Interestingly, at some point, Luxottica was even making Google Glass too.